CZ-NIC/knot-resolver/modules/nsid/README.rst

 Module ``nsid`` provides server-side support for :rfc:`5001` which allows DNS clients to request resolver to send back its NSID along with the reply to a DNS request.
-This is useful for debugging larger resolver farms (e.g. when using :ref:`systemd-multiple-instances`, anycast or load balancers).
+This is useful for debugging larger resolver farms, e.g. when using multiple workers, anycast or load balancers.

 NSID value can be configured in the resolver's configuration file: